SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session27: in planning
+- Session29: Introduction to the command line
+- Tools for Reproducible Data Science
+- High Performance Clusters: How to get resources
 - Project planning with statistics in mind
 - Data management
 - Sequencing techniques
 - Quality control in sequencing data
-- Tools and tricks for reproducible research
 - Running pipelines with nf-core
 - Control your environment with Conda/ Pixi